 Opening in 2010 at a cost of $3.9 billion, Cosmopolitan finds itself ranked among the most luxurious resorts in Las Vegas.

-Emerging as a refreshing “Island of uniqueness” in a sea of corporate blandness, Cosmopolitan offers a diverse array of differentiated experiences and things to do.
+Emerging as a refreshing “Island of uniqueness” in a sea of corporate blandness, Cosmopolitan offers a diverse array of differentiated experiences and attractions.

-Below, are some commonly sought-out things to do at and near Cosmopolitan besides gambling.
-As a theme, you’ll notice that many things to do at Cosmo are hidden in plain sight.
+Below, are some commonly sought-out things to do at and near Cosmopolitan besides gambling, many of which are hiding in plain sight!

 Related: My ideal 3-day Las Vegas itinerary!

-Hidden speakeasies: Among my favorite things to do at Cosmopolitan in Vegas is stopping by the speakeasy bars that other guests don’t even realize exist.
+Hidden speakeasies: My favorite reason to visit The Cosmopolitan is the 3 speakeasy bars that others don’t even realize exist.

-The first, Ghost Donkey, is located in the back of the Block 16 Urban Food Hall and is marked by a nondescript door with a white donkey pictured.
+The first, Ghost Donkey, is located at the back of the Block 16 Urban Food Hall and is marked by a nondescript door featuring a white donkey.

 A small New York City-inspired bar with under 20 seats, Ghost Donkey serves Mezcal and Tequila cocktails.